White Chocolate Macadamia Brownies make a sweet and satisfying dessert.

 The flavor and texture of these chewy confections are even better if they are allowed to rest overnight.
 Brownies keep for five days, layered between sheets of wax paper in an airtight container at cool room temperature.
 These brownies travel well.

-- Preheat oven to 350 degrees.
+- Heat oven to 350 degrees.
 Butter and flour a 9-inch-square baking pan, shaking out excess flour.

 - In a double boiler or metal bowl set over a saucepan of barely simmering water, melt white chocolate and butter, stirring, until smooth and remove top of double boiler or bowl from heat.
 Cool chocolate mixture to room temperature.